 giving them the attention and respect they deserve.

 I've sought long and far to find the perfect partners.
 This hasn't been easy.
-My farmers doing so much more than any certificate out there, because for them social and environmental responsibility is given and they are willing to make an extra effort for everyone and everything to thrive.
+My farmers are doing so much more than any certificate out there, because for them social and environmental responsibility is given and they are willing to make an extra effort in order for everyone and everything to thrive.